Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 Who should avoid microneedling?

-Microneedling is not recommended in certain conditions, including active acne/infection/open wounds, active inflammatory skin diseases in the area, pregnancy or breastfeeding, tendency to keloid scars, blood-thinning medication (requires medical assessment), recent isotretinoin treatment, impaired immune system, uncontrolled diabetes/wound healing problems, recent aggressive skin treatments, and suspected skin changes.
+Microneedling is not recommended for certain conditions, including active acne/infection/open wounds, active inflammatory skin diseases in the area, pregnancy or breastfeeding, tendency to keloid scars, blood-thinning medication (requires medical assessment), recent isotretinoin treatment, weakened immune system, uncontrolled diabetes/wound healing problems, recent aggressive skin treatments, and suspected skin changes.

 Dive deeper – related guides

-Want to read more about a specific part?
-Here are in-depth guides that go deeper:
+Do you want to read more about a specific part?
+Here are in-depth guides that go more into detail:

 Summary

 Microneedling is a method that uses small needles to create controlled micro-punctures in the skin.
-It can stimulate the skin's repair process and contribute to improved texture, elasticity, and even skin tone over time.
-Results can be noticed gradually, often more clearly after several treatments, and aftercare with mild products and sunscreen is central for both safety and effectiveness.
+It can stimulate the skin's repair process and contribute to improved texture, elasticity, and a more even skin tone over time.
+Results can be noticed gradually, often more clearly after several treatments, and aftercare with mild products and sun protection is central for both safety and effectiveness.

 Back to blog